Schedule a Demo

 What is OCR?

-Optical Character Recognition (OCR) refers to the technology that converts written characters, or even handwritten text and numbers, into digital data.
-With OCR, businesses can digitalize, store and manage their documentation in readable and searchable digital format.
+Optical Character Recognition (OCR) refers to the technology that converts written characters, or handwritten text and numbers, into digital data.
+With OCR, businesses can digitize, store and manage all of their documentation in readable and searchable digital format.

 OCR is more sophisticated than simply scanning, where documents are simply recorded as a copied image.
 OCR recognizes individual letters, characters and numbers, converting them into documents that can be manipulated, edited and searched.